Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 But disposable panty liners can also alleviate your odor concerns.

-These liners come in various lengths and absorbencies.
+These liners come in various lengths and absorbency ratings.

-Again, be a good citizen and carry out your used products and dispose of them properly, as you would with sanitary pads.
+Again, be a good citizen and carry out your used products and dispose of them properly, as you would with your menstrual supplies.

 Let's start right off with some tough love: